anshgupta8381-jpg/Network-Intrusion-Detection-System/README.md

   feature values only approximate real attacks; scoring them would empty the radar for no gain.
 - **Live capture** reads real traffic from your own interface through nfstream.
-  It shows genuine flows, but on ordinary Wi-Fi it will read almost everything as BENIGN, because nothing is actually attacking you.
-That is correct behaviour, not a bug: this kind of tool only sees traffic through the machine it runs on.
+  It shows genuine flows, but what it reads depends entirely on where it runs.
+  On a **home Wi-Fi** it will read almost everything as BENIGN, because nothing is actually attacking you — that is correct behaviour, not a bug.
+On a network that is **actually under attack** — an organisation being port-scanned, hit with a DoS, or probed — the same live capture would surface those attacks, because now the malicious flows are really passing through.
+In other words the tool only ever sees traffic through the machine it runs on, so a quiet network looks quiet and a targeted one does not.
 - **Upload** takes either a flow CSV or a raw packet capture.
-A `.pcap` / `.pcapng` is converted to flow features automatically with nfstream, so there is nothing to export from Wireshark by hand.
-Attacks only appear if the capture actually contains attack traffic.
+This is the easiest way to analyse traffic you captured elsewhere: open **Wireshark**, capture for a while, and **File -> Save As** a `.pcap` or `.pcapng` (do *not* use Wireshark's "Export as CSV", which lists packets, not the flow features the model needs).
+Upload that file on the Upload & Analyze page and the app converts it into flow features automatically with nfstream — nothing to prepare by hand.
+As with live capture, attacks only show up if the capture actually contains attack traffic.

 ### Sample data to try